videlalvaro/clochure/README.md

 So now with Clochure you get all the advantages of the JVM, the elegance of Clojure and tons of Objective-C developers that can jump straight away to work in your startup code.

-Also to makes things easier for library maintainer we kept the `clojure` namespaces to keep BC with existing Clojure projects.
+Also to makes things easier for library maintainers we kept the `clojure` namespaces to keep BC with existing Clojure projects.

 ## Advantages